derekmarcotte/hfm/README.md

 #### test (string)
 The command to execute to preform a test.
 The command must give an exit code equal to 0 to indicate success.
+If the call to os.Exec fails (for example, the command specified could not be found), the rule becomes disabled, and no state change event occurs.

 #### test\_arguments (string, array of strings)
 Any parameters to pass to the test command as an argument.
 An example